Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Unlink an external product from a product') and provides the HTTP endpoint, making the purpose unambiguous.
-It also distinguishes from the sibling 'link_external_product'.
+The description clearly states the action 'Unlink an external product from a product' and includes the HTTP DELETE endpoint, making the purpose unambiguous.
+It distinguishes itself from the sibling 'link_external_product'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.